-The appraisal system for staff hired in Japan consists of: "Individual Competency Appraisal," and "Contribution Appraisal."
+The appraisal system for all employees hired in Japan consists of: "Individual Competency Appraisal," and "Contribution Appraisal."

-Individual Competency Appraisal is a system that assesses a person's demonstrated abilities.
+Individual Competency Appraisal assesses a person's demonstrated abilities from the perspective of the values that support our management philosophy.
 The total appraisal point score over three years is reflected in the individual's promotion and salary.
-Having cumulative points from appraisals for three years, rather than a single-year appraisal, avoids a one-time effect, and enables appropriate appraisals as to how an employee has been developing during the three years, which is used when considering promotions.
-Contribution Appraisal is a system that assesses the value added to, and the degree of contribution made to the organization by the employee, as well as the degree to which the employee has taken on challenges to achieve a target.
+Having cumulative points from appraisals for three years, rather than a single-year appraisal, avoids a one-time effect, and enables appropriate appraisals as to how an employee has been developing over multiple years, which is reflected in promotions.
+Contribution Appraisal is a system that assesses the value added to, and the degree of contribution made to the organization by the employee, as well as the degree to which the employee has taken on challenges to achieve a target, and reflects these assessments in cash-bonuses.
 To ensure appropriate contribution appraisal, employees and their managers must engage in in-depth discussions to reach a common understanding of the established targets, so that the targets will be challenging and meet organizational strategies.
-These appraisal systems were revised in FY Mar/2019.
-Employees who demonstrate a high degree of competency and achieve results are soon promoted and have the opportunity to reach more responsible positions.
-Through proper and well-balanced appraisals, a healthy level of alertness is fostered in the workplace.
-The systems may also be used in demotions.
+These systems are revised on a regular basis, ensuring that employees are rewarded appropriately for their contributions, and employees who demonstrate a high degree of competency and achieve results are soon promoted and have the opportunity to reach more responsible positions.
+The systems may also be used in demotions, fostering a healthy level of alertness in the workplace.

 Share-Based Compensation Plan for Employees

 In August 2020 we introduced a share-based compensation plan for employees.
-The goals were to unite our diverse employees with management, continue to implement "Transform and Grow" in the Medium-term Management Plan 2023, and strengthen our commitment to increasing corporate value in the medium and long term.
+The goals were to unite our diverse employees with management, and strengthen our commitment to increasing corporate value in the medium and long term.
 This compensation system covers some 5,000 employees who have been with us for longer than four years.
 The system grants point to each employee each fiscal year.
 Employees who meet certain requirements are given Company shares according to their cumulative number of points at the time of their retirement.
 We aim to create new value that will contribute to the development of a sustainable society and further improve employee engagement by appropriately rewarding each employee's efforts and encouraging the changing of employee awareness and behavior toward improving corporate value over the medium to long term.

 Human Resources Development Programs